-- 12.1 The next flight number will be displayed on the RC boat. - 12.2 The attention signal will be displayed 7 minutes before the first starting signal in each flight.
-This changes RRS C3.1. - 12.3 The preparatory signal will be either a Papa flag or a "C" flag with a color flag and multiple sound signals.
+12.1 The preparatory signal will be either a Papa flag or a "C" flag with a color flag and multiple sound signals.
 If a Papa flag is displayed, Mark W will be a Yellow buoy.
 If a "C" flag is displayed with a color flag and multiple sound signals, Mark W will be a buoy that is the same color as the color flag displayed with the "C" flag.
 This changes C3.1.